apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    nor END_HEADERS flag.
    Clients exceeded this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.
+   Any negative value configures no limit to the number of empty frames received.
+   ``0`` is the default configuration, meaning that no empty frames are allowed.

 .. ts:cv:: CONFIG proxy.config.http2.min_avg_window_update FLOAT 2560.0
    :reloadable: